-Over the last few decades, the topic of food waste has gained substantial traction in both political debate and academic literature.
-Around one third of food for human consumption is wasted unconsumed (Gustavsson et al., 2011).
+Over the last decades, the topic of food waste has gained substantial traction in both, political debate and academic literature.
+Around one third of food for human consumption is wasted unconsumed (Gustavsson, Cederberg, Sonesson, Van Otterdijk, & Meybeck, 2011).
 This food waste, defined by Thyberg and Tonjes (2016) as food "which was originally produced for human consumption but then was discarded or was not consumed by humans" (p.
-112), arises for a number of reasons.
-From a consumer perspective, food waste may be a result of shopping behavior, such as over-provisioning, bulk purchases (Priefer and Jörissen, 2012; Pearson et al., 2013), or oversized packages (Williams et al., 2012), and consumption behavior, such as inadequate cooking skills (Koivupuro et al., 2012), or erroneous food safety concerns over food that is perceived to be expired given its expiration date (Thyberg and Tonjes, 2016).
-Additionally, decreasing household size - smaller households generate more food waste per person (Parizeau et al., 2015) - and cultural and economic factors (Thyberg and Tonjes, 2016), as well as increased urbanization (Parfitt et al., 2010) may have an impact on food waste.
+112), stems from a number of reasons: From a consumer perspective, food waste may be a result of shopping behavior, such as over-provisioning, bulk purchases (Pearson, Minehan, & Wakefield-Rann, 2013; Priefer & Jörissen, 2012), or oversized packages (Williams, Wikström, Otterbring, Löfgren, & Gustafsson, 2012), and consumption behavior, such as inadequate cooking skills (Koivupuro et al., 2012), or erroneous food safety concerns over food that is perceived to be expired given its expiration date (Thyberg & Tonjes, 2016).
+Additionally, decreasing household size - smaller households generate more food waste per person (Parizeau, von Massow, & Martin, 2015), cultural and economic factors (Thyberg & Tonjes, 2016), as well as increased urbanization (Parfitt, Barthel, & Macnaughton, 2010) may have impacts on food waste.

-The implications of food waste affect both humans and the environment negatively.
-As food production can be highly resource-intense, in some cases to the extent of environmental harm (e.g. beef, coffee), wasted food, i.e. an overproduction of food in some markets, may be viewed as an amplification of the environmental strain or poorly allocated resources in the fight against world hunger (Thyberg and Tonjes, 2016).
-We thus raise the question: Are consumers aware of the impact their food consumption choices can have?
-In other words, what their food waste knowledge is, and what factors may influence this awareness and knowledge.
+The implications of food waste are affecting both, humans and the environment, negatively.
+As food production can be highly resource-intense, in some cases to the extent of environmental harm (e.g. beef, coffee), wasted food, i.e. an overproduction of food in some markets, may be viewed as an amplification of the environmental strain or poorly allocated resources in the fight against world hunger (Thyberg & Tonjes, 2016).
+We thus raise the question if consumers are aware of the impact their food consumption choices can have, in other words, what their food waste knowledge is, and what factors may influence this awareness and knowledge.

-While there are a large number of studies in the food waste field, only a few have so far examined consumer food waste knowledge as a specific topic (Neff et al., 2015; Visschers et al., 2016).
+While there is a large number of studies in the food waste field, only few have so far examined consumer food waste knowledge as a specific topic (Neff, Spiker, & Truant, 2015; Visschers, Wickli, & Siegrist, 2016).
 Neff et al. (2015), for instance, found that US consumer awareness of food waste is growing.
 Building on this, we aim to understand what factors can drive consumer food waste knowledge and how this might help practitioners, researchers, and consumers going forward.
 This study is structured into four distinct sections: It commences by outlining the hypotheses developed for this study.
 Next, the methodology employed is detailed and the experimental design discussed.
 Thereafter, the results are presented before the study is concluded with a discussion of said results, potential future research avenues, managerial implications, and limitations.

-2 Hypothesis development
+2 Hypotheses development

 In order to examine the drivers for waste knowledge, a common understanding of this term (i.e. a working definition) is required for this study.
-We thus propose the following definition: Food waste knowledge is the information consumers consciously possess of the adverse effects of food waste on the environment and society, which leads them to engage in sustainable (i.e. less wasteful) shopping and consumption behavior.
-Based on a comprehensive literature research (see below), this study examines four potential drivers of food waste knowledge: (1) food and food handling knowledge, (2) cooking skills, (3) place of residence and personal ties to agriculture, and (4) engagement in initiatives against food waste.
+We thus propose the following definition: food waste knowledge is the information consumers consciously possess of the adverse effects of food waste to the environment and society, which leads them to engage in sustainable (i.e. less wasteful) shopping and consumption behavior.
+Based on a comprehensive literature research (see below), this study examines four potential drivers of food waste knowledge: (1) food and food handling knowledge, (2) cooking skills, (3) place of living and personal ties to agriculture, and (4) engagement in initiatives against food waste.